CMSL23/Calcu-API-Gateways/README.md

 ## Description

 The **Library Management System API** is a RESTful service designed to manage libraries efficiently.
-It allows administrators to manage users, authors, and books while enabling students or members to borrow and return books.
+It allows administrators to manage users, authors, and books.
 This API ensures a smooth library operation with secure authentication and robust features for scalability and reliability.

 ---